 - Address and phone number.

 Can I use this information as an employee profile template?

 Yes, this should help you gather the information you need for an employee profile sheet as well.
-You can also use it like a employee emergency contact information template.
+You can also use it as an employee emergency contact information template.

-What's the best way to store an employee information form doc?
+What's the best way to store an employee information form document?

 These days you don't have to store your employee profile sheet or information form collection in a file cabinet, or even on a single computer.
 Storing them in the cloud with services like Google Drive or Dropbox allows you to have them available in multiple locations, on multiple devices.